 After a two-year design and prototyping process for the Big Dipper AST, Thermaco was ready to choose a reliable manufacturer.
 After comparing multiple suppliers, they chose Xometry for winning in 7 out of 8 decision categories.
 With Xometry, Thermaco could receive a short-run production a month sooner than local suppliers and at a 20% decreased cost.
 Additionally, the availability of 3D printing processes, like selective laser sintering (SLS) and fused deposition modeling (FDM), enabled Thermaco to manufacture and test prototypes before moving to injection molding.

 The first component Xometry manufactured for Thermaco was a cover for the strainer.
 This piece, situated at the top of the machine at eye level, was optimized for aesthetic appeal.
-Thermaco chose blue ABS with a mold-textured matte finish for a clean cosmetic look
+Thermaco chose blue ABS with a mold-textured matte finish for a clean cosmetic look.

-Pictured above: a strainer cover that Thermaco designed and Xometry injection molded for the Big Dipper AST product line.
+A strainer cover that Thermaco designed and Xometry injection molded for the Big Dipper AST product line.

 The other three components in the product redesign were functional parts, manufactured in durable glass-filled polypropylene to withstand degradation.
 Two pieces work in tandem to support the shaft that runs from the motor on the top to the bottom of the machine.

-Pictured above: support parts to the vertical shaft in Thermaco’s Big Dipper AST machines that were injection molded with Xometry
+Support parts to the vertical shaft in Thermaco’s Big Dipper AST machines that were injection molded with Xometry